hyperpape/needle/readme.md

 Compiling string matching algorithms directly to Java bytecodes.

 Includes an NFA/DFA interpreter, a regex -> NFA parser, an NFA -> DFA compiler, and a DFA -> bytecode compiler.
+Unicode support is currently limited to the BMP.

 Very very early experiment.